eveopsec/zk2s/README.md

 Un-checked changes have not been completed, or are not fully tested.

- - [x] Updated default template to include links to attacker corporations.
+ - [x] Updated default template to include damage taken, and ZKillboard links for victim/corporation and attacker corporations.
  - [ ] Added `includeSystems` to monitor specific systems by ID.

 ## Note